KellerJordan/modded-nanogpt/records/track_1_short/2026-02-03_VeTuned/README.md

 ## Timing

 The improvements were minor but consistent, so I also ablated the number of step decrease with 10 repeats each.
+I haven't tested against currently open PRs (#207, #216, #217), but their ideas are mostly orthogonal to mine, so I should expect my improvements to hold if merged in any order.

 ```
 Steps  Δ    N   Time μ  Time σ   Loss μ   Loss σ   p-val    Sig